-The type of heat describes the type of heat for your particular dryer; gas (either natural gas or liquid propane [L.P.]), or steam.
+This describes the type of heat for your particular dryer, gas (either natural gas or liquid propane [L.P.] gas) or steam.

 5. HEAT INPUT (for GAS DRYERS)

 This describes the heat input in British Thermal Units per Hour (BTUH).